stripe2933/vk-gltf-viewer/README.md

 - My own Vulkan-Hpp helper library, [vku](https://github.com/stripe2933/vku/tree/module) (branch `module`), which has the following dependencies:
   - [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp)
   - [VulkanMemoryAllocator-Hpp](https://github.com/YaaZ/VulkanMemoryAllocator-Hpp)

+Also, there are some optional dependencies that can be configured via CMake options.
+These are disabled by default.
+- [CGAL](https://www.cgal.org) for exact bounding volume calculation (due to its usage, **this project is licensed under GPL**.)

 Dependencies will be automatically fetched via vcpkg.